harismb-208/Textile-Demand-Prediction-and-Restocking-using-Machine-Learning/README.md

 ---

 📊 **[Forecast Materials (Jan 2025 – Mar 2025)](images/forecast_materials.xlsx)**
-Get the predicted sales quantities for each textile material for the next 3 months.[Forecast Materials (Jan 2025 – Mar 2025)](images/forecast_materials.xlsx)
+Get the predicted sales quantities for each textile material for the next 3 months.

 ---